grothkopp/PHPCliWrapper/README.md

 ## Installing

-You can install PHPCLIWrapper with Composer.
+You can install PHPCliWrapper with Composer.
 Add these lines to your composer.json

 ```